-A Texas driver license or ID card may be provided free-of-charge to a veteran of the United States Armed Forces if the veteran:
+A Texas driver license or ID card may be provided free-of-charge to a veteran of the United States Armed Forces if the veteran meets all four requirements:

-- Receives compensation from the United States because of the disability
+- receives compensation from the United States because of the disability, and

-- Is not subject to sex offender registration requirements
+- not subject to sex offender registration requirements

 NOTE: The driver license fee exemption does not apply to commercial driver licenses.